tensorwavecloud/ScalarLM/docs/cray-docs/docs/cli/cli.md

   -h, --help            show this help message and exit
 ```

-The python package includes is a client for the Craylm platform, and can be
+The python package includes is a client for the ScalarLM platform, and can be
-used to interact with the Craylm server.
+used to interact with the ScalarLM server.